 A female needs an appropriate time to recover from pregnancy, birth and rearing.
 And a great dane should not spend her anyway short lifetime with producing one litter after another!

 Some breeders also give their “decommissioned” breeding dogs away since they only cost money.
 You can recognise a good breeder if he also keeps his seniors and cherishes them.
 It is also important how the dogs are kept.
-Because of their affectionate personality and their sensitivity to weather effects great danes are not suitable for living permanently in a kennel!
+Because of their affectionate personality and their sensitivity to weather great danes are not suitable for living permanently in a kennel!
 A great dane should live in the house as a family member.
 Epigenetic research has also proven, that a stressful environment of both mother and father influence the health and temperament of the offspring.
-As a consequence a breeder should not own too many dogs to be able to meet the requirements of each individual dog according to age with walks, dog school and other acitivities.
-A nourishment with high quality dog food, water and dry and warm bedding is naturally of course.
+As a consequence a breeder should not own too many dogs to be able to meet the requirements of each individual dog according to age with walks, dog school and other activities.